Is the new Weight Watchers for diabetes program right for you? Read our review to find out.

-- Members who have diabetes do not have the choice of zero point carbs, such as oatmeal, potatoes, or whole wheat pasta.
-(They can eat carbs, but need to count points for each serving.)
+- Members who have diabetes do not have zero point dairy or corn (including popcorn).
+(They can eat dairy or corn, but need to count points for each serving.)

-- Instead, members have a wider selection of zero point protein servings such as chicken and turkey breast, eggs, or non-fat Greek yogurt.
-You may also choose avocado as a zero point option.
+- Members have a wide selection of zero point protein servings such as chicken and turkey breast, eggs, or non-fat Greek yogurt.
+Click here to see the complete diabetic zero point food list.

 All of these choices encourage W W members who have diabetes or prediabetes (prediabetics, learn more from the CDC here about diabetes prevention) to make realistic lifestyle changes that include lower carbohydrates, lean proteins and foods with fiber and whole grains.